Linen services staff

 When you start work as a linen services assistant you will get the training you need.
 This includes an introduction to the department and its systems and equipment as well as health and safety and manual handling.

-You may be offered the opportunity to take qualifications in, for example, laundry services.
+You may be offered the opportunity to take qualifications which may include apprenticeships.

 With experience, laundry assistants could become team leaders, supervising a team of assistants.
 With further experience, they could progress to become managers, responsible for a department or area.
 They could move into other areas such as facilities management.